Naimy441/tsa-energy-app/README.md

 Open cmd, and change the directory to your folder.
 Run the command "npm install electron --save-dev" in order to download requirements.
 Now, run the command "npm start" in order to run the project.

+Python3 should be installed as some components require Python.